atty303/konaste-linux/README.md

 > YOU MUST HAVE A LEGAL SUBSCRIPTION TO PLAY THESE GAMES.
 THIS TOOL DOES NOT
 > ALTER ANY GAME FILES.

-This is a helper tool for running
+This is a simple, customizable helper tool for launching [コナステ (konaste)](https://p.eagate.573.jp/game/eacloud/re/video/video_top.html) games on Linux.
-[コナステ (konaste)](https://p.eagate.573.jp/game/eacloud/re/video/video_top.html)
-games on Linux.